• Sun. Nov 23rd, 2025

 A WELL ORGANISED OTTOMAN ARMY

 Despite their efforts, Venetian forces struggled to defend the island against the well-organised Ottoman army.
-The Ottoman army utilised superior tactics and had superior artillery.
-Their invasion, which began in 1570 was well-coordinated and had a good supply chain.
-This saw the Ottomans rapidly take control of huge swathes of land, forcing Venetian forces to retreat.
-The famous star-shaped walls of Nicosia was used as a rallying point for these retreating troops and this led to the famous siege of Nicosia in 1571.
-The seige did not end well for the Venetians and after the fall of Nicosia.
-The Ottomans advanced to the last Venetian bastion of control on the island, Famagusta.
-After a valiant defensive effort and a siege that lasted for ten months, the Venetians finally surrendered abruptly ending their 82-year rule in Cyprus.
+The Ottomans also utilised superior tactics and had far superior artillery.
+Their invasion, which began in 1570, was well-coordinated and had a good supply chain.
+This saw the Ottomans rapidly take control of huge swathes of the island, forcing Venetian forces to retreat.
+The famous star-shaped walls of Nicosia were used as a rallying point for these retreating troops, and this led to the famous siege of Nicosia in 1571.
+The siege did not end well for the Venetians, and after the fall of Nicosia, the Ottomans advanced to the last Venetian bastion of control on the island, Famagusta.
+After a valiant defensive effort and a siege that lasted for ten months, the Venetians finally surrendered, abruptly ending their 82-year rule in Cyprus.

 A Depiction Of The Seige Of Nicosia 1570